Learn about the Drama admissions process.

 Early Decision and Early Decision II candidates must audition in New York.

-Regular Decision candidates have the option of attending an artistic review in New York, Chicago, Los Angeles, Miami and Berlin.
+Regular Decision candidates have the option of attending an artistic review in New York, Chicago, Los Angeles, Miami and international locations.

 Transfer candidates may audition in New York and Los Angeles.